 Loss on Extinguishment of Long-Term Debt.
 Concurrent with our issuance of \$550 million aggregate principal amount of new debt in September 2023, we retired all our previously outstanding debt and amended our revolving credit facility to reduce the borrowing capacity thereunder.
-We recognized a \$6.5 million loss on extinguishment of debt, primarily related to the retirement of a portion of our then existing debt at a premium (\$3.4 million) and the write off of deferred issuance costs related to the retired debt and reduction in borrowing capacity (\$3.1 million).
+We recognized a \$6.5 million loss on extinguishment of debt, primarily related to the retirement of a portion of our then existing debt at a premium (\$3.4 million) and the write off of deferred issuance costs related to the retired debt and reduction in borrowing capacity (\$3.1 million). surplus equipment.

 Income Tax Benefit.
-We recorded a net income tax benefit of \$143.3 million for the nine months ended September 30, 2023, inclusive of a net \$14.5 million additional tax expense with respect to prior years' operations in Egypt upon final judgment by the Egyptian tax court.
-For the nine months ended September 30, 2022, we recorded a net income tax benefit of \$28.1 million.
-The effective tax rate for the nine months ended September 30, 2023 is a result of the mix of pre-tax income and loss across jurisdictions, including significant losses in jurisdictions with zero percent tax rates resulting in no tax benefit.
+We recorded a net income tax benefit of \$143.3 million \$3.2 million for the nine three months ended September 30, 2023 March 31, 2024, inclusive of a net \$14.5 million additional \$12.2 million tax expense with respect to prior years' operations benefit on the revaluation of unrecognized tax liabilities in Egypt upon final judgment by due to the significant weakening of the Egyptian tax court. pound.
+For the nine three months ended September 30, 2022 March 31, 2023, we recorded a net income tax benefit of \$28.1 million \$25.6 million.
+The effective tax rate for the nine three months ended September 30, 2023 is a March 31, 2024 was the result of the mix of pre-tax income and loss across jurisdictions, including significant losses increased profitability in jurisdictions with zero percent which rigs are currently operating, and the effect of discrete items, specifically a benefit on remeasurement of uncertain tax rates resulting positions in no tax benefit.
+Egypt.